 The keyword clock evaluates to an integer, which is the value of the current active element machine time. clock is an instance of <ename>.
-If the current AEM time is 5, then the command is executed as
+If the current AEM time is 5, then the command

-(Element (Time clock) (Name clock) (Threshold 1) (Refractory 1) (Last -1))
+(Element (Time clock) (Name clock) (Threshold 1) (Refractory 1)

+(Last -1))